 Pursue a DNP or PhD in Nursing Degree near Nashville

 Graduates of MSN programs who wish to earn a terminal degree in nursing might pursue a Doctor of Nursing Practice (DNP) or Doctor of Philosophy in Nursing degree.
 While some doctoral nursing programs accept applicants with a BSN, many programs do require an MSN.
 There could also be programs available to non-MSN-holders that might culminate in a dual MSN-DNP degree.

 A nursing masters program could play a key role in achieving certification as an APRN.
 In all states, the District of Columbia, and U.S. territories, registered nurses must have a nursing license.
 And most states recognize all the APRN roles.
 In these states, APRNs must have an RN license, complete an accredited Masters in Nursing program (or bridge to DNP) and pass a national certification exam.
 Each state's board of nursing can give details, and it is best to inform oneself to ensure you meet all requirements.

-Top 10 Masters in Nursing Programs in Nashville
+Schools with Masters Degree in Nursing in Nashville

 GradSchools.com offers 3 Nursing Masters Degree Programs in Nashville